Visforest/goset/README.md

 English | [中文](README_ZH.md)

-A goroutine-safe Set implementation in Golang.
+A goroutine-safe Set implementation in Golang, supports various data types and features.

+It's implemented on Go generics features, so your Go version needs to be >=1.18.

 # Features